ISPD Position and Rapid Response Statements

 Past President, International Society for Prenatal Diagnosis (ISPD)

-Introduction to ISPD position statement on aneuploidy screening
+Background to ISPD position statements on aneuploidy screening

-Position Statement from the Aneuploidy Screening Committee on Behalf of the Board of the International Society for Prenatal Diagnosis, April 2013
+Position Statement from the Aneuploidy Screening Committee on Behalf of the Board of the International Society for Prenatal Diagnosis, April 2015 (just revised)

 Aneuploidy screening: a position statement from a committee on behalf of the Board of the International Society for Prenatal Diagnosis, January 2011 (free Prenatal Diagnosis journal article)